Chocolate is worth studying, and it can be a great classroom theme all year round.

 - Learn about the History of Chocolate.
 This is a topic that lends itself to so many studies, including continents, culture contact, explorers, the Renaissance, the Age of Enlightenment, technology, inventions, New World civilizations, economics… in short, something for everyone.
-This link has lots of background information, and lots of reproducible PDF files, too.

 - The Smithsonian has a resource with video.